TotalLinkSystems/GDS_Doorcontrol/README.md

     Navigate to Users to create and manage door access users

     Navigate to Logs to search logs by door or user

+📱 Mobile App

+Once everything is set up, users can download and use the app:

+    📲 Available in Google Play and Apple App Store

+🔧 First Time App Setup

+    Open the app and go to Settings (upper right corner)

+    In the Server IP section, enter:
+    <server-ip>:<backend-port> (e.g., 192.168.1.100:8080)

+    Tap Save

+    Now you can log in and control any doors you’ve been granted access to